pallavagarwal07/pallavagarwal07.github.io/_posts/2017-12-05-Simplifying-Travis-with-Nix.md

 that are under a different name on your OS as compared to the OS running on the CI.
-At some point, everybody finds themselves battling with the package manager on the CI, iteratively running the tests again and again and fixing the next error that is reported on completion (failure) of the build.
+At some point, everybody finds themselves battling with the package manager on the CI, iteratively running the tests again and again and fixing the next error that is reported on failure of the build.

 I ran into this problem when I was trying to set up the CI for my blog's code.
 Yes, the website you are reading - that's what I am talking about.
 Since the final compiled product is a static website, I used to compile it on my PC and upload the compiled files for hosting.
-But on my PC, the dependency things were just fine - because - you guessed it - I had written a Nix config file for it.
+On my PC, the dependency management was just fine, because - you guessed it - I had written a Nix config file for it.
 Even so it was very hard to get it right on Travis, since it was running Ubuntu and my blog uses a rather lot of dependencies (jekyll, as well as python NLP libs for the search).